DenysHorshcov/analysis_sport_EU/README.md

 ![Country-Level Participation](./images/country.png)

 ### Recommendations
-Based on the behavioral patterns, demographic trends, and motivational insights uncovered in this analysis, several strategic recommendations emerge for developers and businesses designing sport- or fitness-oriented digital products in the EU market.

 1. **Prioritize Young and Working-Age Adults (15–54)** Younger respondents (15–34) and working-age groups (35–54) show the highest levels of sport and physical activity engagement.
 These segments are already active and health-aware, making them ideal targets for feature-rich experiences, habit-building programs, and progress tracking tools.
 Products for these users should emphasize results, personalization, and continuity, helping them stay consistent and improve over time.